connorb645/horse-racing-project/README.md

 In this README.md I will outline any information I think will be helpful about my implementations.
 I will structure the readme split up by implementations, in an order which closely follows the order I implemented them.

+Throughout the implementation of this I've tried to stick to TDD as much as possible and I've followed an MVVM pattern since it's what I'm most familiar with.

+## App Bootstrapper

 ## The File Reader

 I opted for a statically embedded file in order to host my json data.
 I therefore needed to make sure I could read the data from the file itself before any decoding could be done.
 I wanted to create a layer of abstraction on top of the default way to read data from a bundle.